GameplayJDK/pySCLikeSync/README.md

 The mf download may need up 3 seconds to (re)start.

+__I recommend you [this tutorial](http://gameplayjdk.wordpress.com/2014/07/28/tutorial-how-to-use-pysclikesync-to-download-your-favourite-tracks-from-soundcloud-28-07-2014/) to get familiar with the use of pySCLikeSync on my wordpress blog.__

 You can use Sublime Text 2 (or 3) to edit the files since the related `.sublime-project` file is contained.
 I don't recommend you to use the contained `.sublime-workspace` file tho', because it's optimized for my system (`eOS freya b1`) and will produce a few errors if you use it 'as-is' on your computer.

 Currently it supports: